-If the appraised FMV value of a property exceeds the established \$355,000 maximum award limit as set by the State, the beneficiary may receive more than the established limit.
-Such cases will be evaluated on a case-by-case basis and a final determination will be made by the Mitigation Special Case Panel.
+If the appraised FMV value of a property exceeds the established \$355,000 maximum award limit, then the property will be evaluated on a case-by-case basis and a final determination will be made by the Mitigation Special Case Panel.
 If the appraised FMV is below the established maximum assistance limit, the applicant will be offered the appraised value, less any identified duplication of benefits, plus any eligible incentives.
-A recommendation to MSCP for an offer to purchase will not exceed \$335,000, inclusive of incentives.
+A recommendation to MSCP for an offer to purchase will not exceed \$355,000, inclusive of incentives.

 Additional information on the valuation process may be found in the Buyout Award Determination section of this manual.